NiklasEi/bevy_common_assets/README.md

 Enable the feature(s) for the format(s) that you want to use.

-Define the types that you would like to load from files and derive `serde::Deserialize` and `bevy::reflect::TypeUuid` for them.
-The latter requires a unique uuid as an attribute:
+Define the types that you would like to load from files and derive `serde::Deserialize`, `bevy::reflect::TypePath`, and `bevy::reflect::TypeUuid` for them.
+The last derive requires a unique uuid as an attribute:
 ```rust
 #[derive(serde::Deserialize, bevy::reflect::TypeUuid, bevy::reflect::TypePath)]
 #[uuid = "413be529-bfeb-41b3-9db0-4b8b380a2c46"] // <-- keep me unique